lrq3000/mri_protocol/README.md

   * Enable the SWI checkbox, and select Reconstruction: Magnitude (not Phase)
     ![](Notes/swi1.jpg)

-  * Note that without the phase, it will be difficult to use SWI.jl and other advanced reconstruction methods on computer, but maybe the gre field map can be used instead.
+  * Note that without the phase, it will be impossible to manually to use SWI.jl and other advanced reconstruction methods on computer to manually reconstruct SWI or vesselnets.

 * Either reconstruct the SWI and SWI-mIP manually, from the raw magnitude and phase images.
 Note however that the reconstruction may differ from what your MRI machine vendor does (so the images may look a bit different - for better or worse).
 This solution is also interesting if you have already acquired several subjects without noticing the bug, as this allows you to recover the SWI without running another acquisition on the subject.
 This approach may also be more interesting to normalize the post-processing pipeline for computational analysis purposes (see below).
 Here is how to do that: